 Mandatory Fall Advising Sessions

-All first-year engineering students are required to meet with their faculty advisor in the fall and spring mandatory advising periods prior to course registration.
+All new engineering students (first-years and new transfers) are required to meet with their faculty advisor in the fall and spring mandatory advising periods prior to course registration.
 The fall quarter mandatory advising period takes place from November 2-13.
-To prepare for these faculty meetings, all first-year and new transfer engineering students must participate in Advising Sessions, facilitated by our Engineering Peer Advisors from October 26-November 6.
-The process for Spring 2020 will differ from the fall.
-Instead of physically attending an Advising Session, new engineering students must do the following:
+To prepare for these faculty meetings, all first-year and new transfer engineering students must participate in advising sessions, facilitated by our Engineering Peer Advisors from October 26-November 6.
+In order to complete this mandatory advising process, new engineering students must do the following:

 - Have a one-on-one meeting with their assigned Peer Advisor.